 Apparently salmon seems a difficult fish to cook.
 More than once, time ago, it happens to me that, even following the showed cooking times, the salmon fillet was dry and stringy.

 Over time I learned and began to appreciate the power and fine-tuning of a good marinade.
-Marinade is, in my opinion, the real secret to giving flavor to your salmon and making sure that its meat remains tender and juicy.
+The marinade is, in my opinion, the real secret to giving flavor to your salmon and making sure that its meat remains tender and juicy.

-In this case, lightly grease the grill with a little oil and heat it well, then place the fillet salmon starting from the skin side and let cook for about 10 minutes on each side, brushing the surface occasionally with a little marinade.
+If instead, you prefer the stirfried mode, you can easily make the recipe, using the same directions.
+Grease a grill pan with oil, heat it, then place the filleted salmon starting from the skin side.
+Let cook for about 10 minutes on each side, brushing the surface occasionally with a little marinade.

 - 600 g salmon fillet

 - 1 clove of garlic

 - ginger zest